There are two main reasons why people choose to use cloth; for environmental or economic factors.

 See A Guide to Buying Second Hand Nappies for important information to ask, to avoid wasting your money.

-Chinese Cheapies are cloth nappies sold on eBay, Aliexpress and other websites.
-As the name suggests, they are cheap nappies made in China.
-CC’s come direct from the factories where they are made or via a reseller.
-Most nappies are manufactured in China.
-CC’s that have a reputation for durability are Alva and Happy Flute.
-The differences between those manufactured by AU/NZ companies and Chinese factories are; the design of nappy, the materials used and in some situations wages and/or work conditions.
+Inexpensive cloth nappies are often sold on eBay, Aliexpress and other websites.
+As the name suggests, they are generally very cheap nappies ranging from $5-$15.
+They can be purchased direct (via Aliexpress) or via a reseller.
+Inexpensive nappies with which are known to be durable are Alva and Happy Flute.
+Most nappies are manufactured in China, the differences between those manufactured by AU/NZ companies and those manufactured by Chinese factories for direct sale; the design of nappy, the materials used and wages and/or work conditions.

 - Finding nappies that are functional and inexpensive